 John has taught service skills in luxury hotels and exclusive clubs, in private homes and aboard private yachts.
 His experience in private house management includes service to families at the highest end of the Forbes list.

 He received his formal protocol and etiquette training and certification from The Protocol School of Washington; is certified in the Starkey Household Management System; trained at the Ivor Spencer International School for Butler Administrators in London; is a graduate of the University of Toronto and of Concordia University; attended Harvard University’s summer program in business administration; and his cumulative education and experience has been determined by Cornell University the equivalent of a Bachelor of Arts degree in hospitality management.

-Okan Güdü graduated from Tourism Management & Hotel Administration before working in various positions up to General Manager at different hotels between 1985 and 2003.
+Okan Güdü graduated from Tourism Management & Hotel Administration in Istanbul, Turkey before working in various positions up to General Manager at different hotels between 1985 and 2003.
 He then established a consultancy for the hospitality sector, pioneering Mystery Guest services in Turkey and conducting quality reviews at over a hundred establishments in Turkey, the Middle East, and Russian-speaking countries.
 He also provides trainings and management consultancy for high-end hotels.
 Mr. Güdü began his collaboration with the Institute in 2007 and joined its ranks as VP Mystery Guest visits in 2008.

 NOTE: Image has been ‘photoshopped‘ to hide Mr. Güdü’s identity, so he can perform “mystery guest” visits.